catalinberta/youtube-clean-results-extension/README.md

 ### Running locally

--   Create build by running `npm run build`t
+-   Create build by running `npm run build`

 -   In your Chromium browser (Chrome, Brave etc.), go to Manage Extensions and enable "Developer Mode"